Welcome to the Seattle Office of Arts & Culture (ARTS) online application system.

 • Integrated & Cultural Arts: Experience teaching effective integrated arts and/or cultural arts to young people

-• 21st Century Skills: Ability to articulate clear arts learning objectives and assessment criteria that include one or more 21st century skills (creative and critical thinking, communication, collaboration, perseverance, and growth-mindset)
+• 21st Century Skills: Ability to articulate clear arts learning objectives and assessment criteria that include one or more 21st Century Skills (creative and critical thinking, communication, collaboration, perseverance, and growth-mindset)

 • Work Samples: Samples demonstrate abilities, experience, and/or achievements as a teaching artist or teaching artist organization